chase-tamnoon/syncpack/README.md

 cargo run -- fix
 ```

-Both will check formatting and version ranges and mismatches by default, but can be filtered with `--format` and `--versions`.
+Both will check formatting and version/range mismatches by default, but can be filtered with `--format` and `--versions`.

 ## Build and Run (Production)